bitcraze/hardware/src/products/spare-part-bundle/datasheet/index.md

 ---

 {% datasheet_intro spare-part-bundle-400px.jpg; %}
-Get everything you need to keep your Crazyflie 2.X in shape even after some hard crashes.
+Get everything you need to keep your Crazyflie 2.X in shape even after some hard crashes with the Crazyflie<sup>TM</sup> Spare part bundle.
 {% enddatasheet_intro %}

 ## Introduction